frankframework/frank-manual/docs/source/deploying/security.rst

 The last line is the assigment of the authentication system. ::

-   servlet.Console.authenticator=inMem
+   servlet.ApiListenerServlet.authenticator=inMem

-Here we say that the Console servlet (the Frank!Console) should be protected by the authentication system that we defined before.
-Without this line, the console remains unprotected.
+Here we say that the ApiListener servlet should be protected by the authentication system that we defined before.
+Without this line, the API endpoints remains unprotected.

 The "NONE" type is the default for authenticators and simply indicates an absence of an authenticator.
 Functionally it does nothing.
 Below is a table containing all authenticator types and their properties.